 Hit the Road!

-You’ve done it, you’ve planned an amazing adventure for your family and navigated a ton of logistics to get there.
+It’s a lot, isn’t it!
+While it may sound overwhelming, it’s totally doable.
+Take it step-by-step, and make a clear plan for your family year out.
+Before you know it, you’ll have planned an amazing adventure for your family and navigated a ton of logistics to get there.
 Hit the road, have some fun, and tell us how it goes!

 Read Next: Full-Time Travel with Kids: 3 Month Report